-Because work at practicum sites does not follow the College academic schedule, the oncampus faculty supervised conference seminar will be held on a continuous basis.
-Except for holidays, sessions will be held weekly during and between semesters.
+Because work at practica sites does not follow the University academic calendar, the oncampus faculty supervision seminar will be held on a continuous basis.
+Except for the holidays, sessions will be held weekly during and between semesters.

-Should bad weather or unforeseen event cause an unexpected cancellation of a supervision session every attempt will be made to contact each student by email.
-Sessions can be made-up by simply attending an additional regular session in subsequent weeks.
+Should bad weather or an unforeseen event cause an unexpected cancellation of a supervision session every attempt will be made to contact each student by email.
+Sessions can be made-up by simply attending an additional regular session, with the assigned faculty supervisor, in subsequent weeks.
 However, if it is determined that a make-up is necessary plans will be made to reschedule.